28 Jan

 New Listings

-There were 4.4 months of inventory on a national basis at the end of August 2025, the lowest level since January.
-The long-term average for this measure of market balance is five months of inventory.
-Based on one standard deviation above and below that long-term average, a seller’s market would be below 3.6 months, and a buyer’s market would be above 6.4 months.
+There were 4.5 months of inventory on a national basis at the end of December 2025, up slightly from 4.4 months, which had been the measure since August.
+The long-term average for this measure of market balance is 5 months of inventory.
+Based on the measure of one standard deviation above and below that long -term average, a seller’s market would be below 3.6 months, and a buyer’s market would be above 6.4 months.

 Home Prices